NuGet/Home/designs/NuGet-ClientCertificates.md

 ### nuget client-certificates update [options]

-- `-Name` `string` - Required option for client certificate identification.
+- `-PackageSource` `string` - Required option.
+Determines to which existing package source client certificate will be applied to.

 - `-Path` `string` - Path to certificate file added to a file client certificate source.

-- `-TargetSource` `string` - Required semicolon separated option to specify NuGet sources on which client certificate will be applied.

 - `-Password` `string` - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.
 Available only for from file source types.